 IV.
 Printing technical filaments, the indispensable heat of the enclosure

 The presence of an enclosure for your 3D printer will create a warm and dry atmosphere around the printing area.
-You will be able to succeed in printing filaments such as ABS, Nylon, PC, etc… By maintaining a warm atmosphere around the printing area, the effects of shrinkage will be controlled, and your prints will be successful.
+You will be able to successfully print with engineering thermoplastics such as ABS, ASA, Nylon, PC, etc… By maintaining a warm atmosphere around the printing area, the effects of shrinkage will be controlled, and your prints will be successful.

 1. Reducing Airflows Around the 3D Printer